[ Index ]

 may be set as modifiable text.
 In the case that this fails it will return

 `false` indicating as much.
-For instance, it will not allow inserting the
+For instance, if the contents of a SCRIPT

-into a comment which would prematurely terminate the comment.
+setting content into a comment which would prematurely terminate the comment.

 Example: